US-based firm leads COVID-19 vaccine race, clinical trials show promising early results: Experts

 Umashankar Singh, assistant professor, biological engineering, IIT-Gandhinagar told PTI that the number of different approaches employed for COVID-19 are impressive.

-The number of COVID-19 cases is close to five million in 188 countries and region with more than 3,23,000 fatalities.
+The number of COVID-19 cases globally has crossed five million with 3,28,000 fatalities, according to Johns Hopkins University.

 Get live Stock Prices from BSE and NSE and latest NAV, portfolio of Mutual Funds, calculate your tax by Income Tax Calculator, know market’s Top Gainers, Top Losers & Best Equity Funds.
 Like us on Facebook and follow us on Twitter.